Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ### Acknowledgements

-* My mentor, Can Sucullu for his continuous feedback, support and encouragement.
+* My mentor, Precious for his continuous feedback, support and encouragement.

-* Tutor support at Code Institute for all their help and friendliness, especially cormac_ci.
+* Tutor support at Code Institute for all their help and friendliness.

 * Slack for all the helpful hints and tips